vgurianov/uml-sp/docs/tutorial.md

 - The "Composite" frame define "Dialog space" concept and has "pl" slot.<br>
 - The "Root" frame define "Environment" concept .
 It is initial and boundary conditions.<br>
 - The "Node" frame define "Greeting" concept and has "msg" slot.
 It is the system under study.<br>
-Class operations define a rule of change of slot.<br>
+Class operations define a rule of change of slot.<br><br>
+An ontology is main artefact in the UML2 SP.

 ### 2.5.
 Description computational semantics<br>
 The class diagram is variant of a *Composite* pattern .<br>